Profit vs Revenue: The Difference SaaS Founders Need to Know

 Definition of Revenue

 A bootstrapped SaaS doing €8,000/mo in subscriptions has €8,000 in monthly revenue.
-That number says nothing about whether the founder is making money or bleeding cash.
+That number says nothing about whether the founder is making money or bleeding cash, which is exactly why the profit vs revenue distinction exists.

 Revenue has layers.
 Gross vs net revenue breaks down the difference between what you invoice and what you actually collect after refunds and chargebacks.
-Both are still “revenue” — neither accounts for your expenses.
+Both are still “revenue”, neither alone settles the profit vs revenue question.

 Definition of Profit (Gross vs Net)

 Profit isn’t one number.
-It’s at least two, and they answer different questions.
+It’s at least two, and they answer different questions inside the broader profit vs revenue analysis.

 Gross Profit